markallisongit/blog/content/posts/2021/connect-mi-with-managedidentity/index.md

 GO
 ```

-Any script running on the VM will now have **db_owner** permission on the SQLMI.
+Any script running on the VM using the **ManagedIdentity** security context, will now have **db_owner** permission on the SQLMI.
 I will show you how to use it in your PowerShell scripts in a second.

 ## Using a Service Principal

-If you using an on-premises machine, it is also possible to grant access using Azure AD, however a Managed Identity is not possible, but the next best thing, a service principal can be used.
+If you using an on-premises machine, or a VM in another public cloud such as AWS, it is also possible to grant access using Azure AD, however a Managed Identity is not possible, but the next best thing, a service principal can be used.
 The downside to this is, the secret for the Service Principal must be known by the script, so there must be a way to securely store this secret and **not have it in plain text** embedded in the script!

-Steps required using a Service Principal with PowerShell.
+Steps required using a Service Principal with PowerShell:

 In a PowerShell window, connect to the Azure AD subscription where the Managed Instance resides with a user account that has Owner or Contributor permissions.